Modulbeschreibung

 Participants:

-• are familiar with the idea of sustainable competitive advantages in different company
+• are familiar with the concept of sustainable competitive advantage across different organizational contexts, including how such advantages are created, maintained, and protected;

-• are familiar with strategic thinking and acting, as well as with the changing strategic
+• understand the principles of strategic thinking and acting, as well as how strategic challenges evolve over time;

-• are able to critically discuss and reflect upon various strategic tools and theories on
+• are able to critically discuss and reflect on a wide range of strategic tools and theories at different levels of analysis (including the individual, organizational, industry, and ecosystem levels);

-• are able to identify certain patterns of strategic challenges that firms are confronted with in
+• can identify recurring patterns of strategic challenges that firms face in real-world contexts.

 Participants:

-• can identify and apply distinct strategic tools to selected firms in a broad variety of typical
+• are able to identify and apply appropriate strategic tools to selected firms across a broad range of typical business contexts;

-• are capable to develop concepts and activities for these contexts;
+• are capable of developing strategic concepts and actionable measures tailored to these contexts;

-• can interpret complex sources of information (scientific / theoretical, empirical) and
+• can interpret complex sources of information (theoretical/scientific and empirical) and clearly distinguish between facts and opinions;

-• are able to design a presentation that is rich in content and exciting from a dramaturgical
+• can design and deliver a presentation that is both content-rich and engaging from a dramaturgical perspective.

 Participants:

-• gain awareness of the great variety and complexity of strategies and challenges that
+• develop an awareness of the diversity and complexity of strategies and challenges faced by organizations;

 Participants:

-• learn to work in diverse teams (partly international and intercultural);
+• learn to work effectively in diverse teams, including international and intercultural settings;

-• know how to approach creative problem-solving by using strategic tools and scientific texts
+• develop approaches to creative problem-solving through the use of strategic tools and scientific literature in team-based discussions;

 Modul- und Lerninhalt: